Maiden Castle (novel): Sexuality

 A central concern is "with sexuality in its repressed or cerebral forms".
-This is seen especially in the novel's central character, or hero, whose "unconventional and sterile love-making id deliberately reflected in his name, Dud No-man".
+This is seen especially in the novel's central character, or hero, whose "unconventional and sterile love-making is deliberately reflected in his name, Dud No-man".
 Dud "has for ten years made nightly "love" to his own dead wife who in the body had meant little to him".
 His subsequent relationship with Wizzie is equally sterile.
 Wizzie's departure to follow her vocation as a circus acrobat "is a protest against Dud's kind of sexual love".

 Wilson Knight sees similarities between Dud's way of making love and that of "other Powys-heroes", as well as also Sylvanus Cobbold (from Weymoth Sands).
 Knight refers to "Sylvanus's cerebral Thibetan fashion" of love-making.
 Though Sylvanus sleep with the young girl Marrett, he is not interested in intercourse: this is ‘“cerebral” lust’ (Krissdóttir, p.
 76).

 Morine Krissdottir suggests that for Dud consummation equals "powerlessness" that is a man can only "retain his creative potency, his power" so long as "his wife remains a 'virgin'."

 According to Dud, Uryen Quirm also believes that through ' "frustrated love" ' he can ' "touch some great secret" '; and that ' "Thel's love for Wizzie was like that" '.